Skip to content

 GLP-1 Workout Plan: Strength Training While on Ozempic or Mounjaro

 I started competing in NPC Fit Model competitions at age 52.
-I have been doing serious resistance training for years and am studying for my NASM certification.
+I have been doing serious resistance training for years and I'm a NASM-CPT.
 I have DEXA scan data going back to 2017.
 So when I say that resistance training is the most important exercise you can do on a GLP-1 medication, I am not speaking theoretically.
 I have lived the process of building and protecting lean mass and I know what works.

 This workout plan is designed specifically for women on GLP-1 medications.
 It accounts for reduced energy during dose escalation, the importance of compound movements for maximum lean mass stimulation, and progressive overload principles that work even when you are in a calorie deficit.
 Pair this with my GLP-1 diet plan for the complete foundation.